urbantechgirl/hashnode/cl3ei453j01rur1nv9z4jcfh1.md

 ```
 **it will look like this**
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1653052158259/LapRPSCc3.png align="left")
-Let's break it down line-by-line and understand what is going on:
+Let's break it down line-by-line for better understanding:
 ```
 pragma solidity ^0.8.0;
 ```